1 Climb the Pyramid of Austerlitz

 # 3 Wander through the desert of the Loonse en Drunense Duinen

-# 5 Go on a city trip in your own country
+# 5 Enjoy a Dutch city trip

 # 6 Stroll through the Japanese garden in The Hague

-# 7 Canoe through the Brabant jungle
+# 7 Paddle through the Brabant jungle

 # 10 Stroll through the jungle at the Hortus Botanicus in Leiden